-In our previous article we focused on how best to ensure financial security for both Anita and Brad, along with their respective families, who established their own physiotherapy practice.
+In our previous article we focused on how best to ensure financial security for both Anita and Brad, along with their respected families, who established their own physiotherapy practice.
 The notion of relevant life cover/shareholder protection was introduced, considering ways in which potential liabilities could be covered by the business.

 One core product of protection is personal life insurance.
 Three of the most common utilities of life cover are likely:

 - to cover a mortgage liability in the event of death

 - to provide a lump sum to the family in the event the main breadwinner was to die unexpectedly

 - to cover a potential inheritance tax liability for beneficiaries upon the life assured’s death